 Now on this post I wanted to dig deeper on the subject of relating to each other as friends.
 But as I looked back at a previous post I did last year, Becoming Best Friends for Life, I felt there is really not that much I would say differently than I did then.
 So I thought the best thing to do here is to share an edited excerpt from that post.

 There were a lot of memorable moments about that first date, some good and some not so good.
-But the one thing that still stands out to me today is the way we thought of each other as being the best person we had ever had a date with.
-I still remember the way I felt getting ready for our date that night.
-I felt like I was about to go on my first date with the one I would want to spend the rest of my life with.
+But the one thing that still stands out to us today is the way we thought of each other as being the best person we had ever had a date with.
+Even as I was getting ready for our date that night I was overwhelmed with an excitement I had never felt before.

 How does your spouse measure up?
 Is there something about your spouse you wish you could change?
 Is there something about them that drives you mad?
 Or have you reached a point where you find it hard to see anything good about them at all?